xgfone/configmanager/README.md

 # go-config
-An extensible go configuration manager.
+An extensible go configuration.
 The default parsers can parse the CLI arguments and the property file.
-You can implement and register your parser, and the manager engine will call the parser to parse the config.
+You can implement and register your parser, and the configuration engine will call the parser to parse the configuration.

 ## Principle of Work